Bug (short for Bebe pug) is my 11-year-old second-born daughter. (The first being my 12-year-old pug, Chinki.)

 We feed both of our pugs the same food, with the hope that we can stave off any potential health problems for our older one.

-When we travel, we’ll bring their homemade food on the road or, on occasion, we’ve even ordered their dinner from a restaurant when we ran out of food (a beef patty, steamed veggies, and softly scrambled eggs can be found almost anywhere).
+When we travel, we’ll bring their homemade food on the road in a cooler.
+On occasion, we’ve even ordered their dinner from a restaurant when we ran out of food (a beef patty, steamed veggies, and scrambled eggs can be found almost anywhere).

-If we’re camping, we’ll usually just feed them whatever we’re grilling — they love corn on the cob, hobo packs (vegetables cooked in foil packets), and the whole assortment of tri-tip, sausages, and ribs that we’ve usually got going on.
+If we’re camping, we’ll usually just feed them whatever we’re cooking in camp — they love corn on the cob, hobo packs (vegetables cooked in foil packets), and the whole assortment of tri-tip, sausages, and ribs that we’ve usually got going on.

 Homemade dog food gives us the flexibility to fine-tune their diet as needed.
 I’m forever grateful for the extra time we were given with our beloved Bug as a result of the food we chose to feed her.